Can you survive with just 42 markers?

 The Great Marker Challenge was my way of seeing how many images I could color without adding extra markers to the kit.

-It turned out to be such a success that I now use this list as the required supply list for all my beginner classes.
-This list didn't just work for me, it's still working on a daily basis for all of my Copic Club students.
+It turned out to be such a success that I now use this list as the required supply list for my local Copic Club classes.
+We've been using this list for three years now!

 A small collection is not fatal!